Decentralized storage of data sovereignty

 9. Scalability

 Scalability measures the system's ability to handle increasing data volumes or user loads without degrading performance.
-Highly scalable systems can effectively manage large data demands, while less scalable systems may encounter bottlenecks as usage increases.
+Highly scalable systems can effectively manage large data demands, while those with poor scalability may encounter bottlenecks as usage increases.

 10. Redundancy and Availability